Skip to Content

 Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 This 51km circular trail leads hikers to the top of towering cliffs and dramatic rock formations, overlooking sandy beaches tinged with red.
-The ocean backdrops it all, sparkling aquamarine blue in the sun.

 A pink sandy beach on the Cape Chignecto Coastal Trail